Deli Group Co.,Ltd.

 Step 2: Selecting the Measurement Type

-Use the dial or selector switch to choose the type of measurement you need.
+Use the dial or selector switch to choose the type of measurement you need from a trustworthy digital multimeter supplier.
 Common options include:

 • Voltage (V): For measuring electrical potential difference.